These soft and flavorful lemon blueberry scones are a delightful treat any time of day.

-In a large bowl sift together the flour, baking powder, salt, sugar, and lemon zest.
+- In a large bowl combine the flour, baking powder, salt, sugar, and lemon zest.
 Add the cubes of butter and either with a pastry cutter or a fork, cut in the butter until the mixture is grainy and the butter is the size of peas.

-In a small bowl, stir together the yogurt and cream until combined.
-Add to the flour mixture and mix with a spoon until the mixture just starts to come together.
+- Add heavy cream and mix with a spoon until the mixture just starts to come together.
 Do not overmix.
-Add the blueberries and gently fold together (the blueberries will start to bleed so mix minimally to prevent your scones from turning purple).
-Gather the mixture into a ball and dump onto a greased surface.
+Add the blueberries and gently fold together so as not to crush the blueberries.
+Gather the mixture into a ball and dump onto a clean surface.

 - Use your hands to form the dough into a dish about 1.5" tall.
 Cut into 8 wedges.
 Place on the sheet pan about one inch apart.
 Brush scones with more heavy cream.

 - Bake until golden, about 18-20 minutes.
 Transfer to a wire rack to cool.
 Meanwhile, make the glaze.